aochagavia/tic-tac-toe-lean/README.md

 Other interesting proofs we could write:

--- The game ends after a maximum of 9 valid moves
+-- The game ends after a maximum of 9 moves
 -- If the board has a winning line after X moves, the game is in the Win state.
 -- If the board has a winning line after X moves, there are no other winning lines.
 -- If there is a draw, there are no winning lines.